 Recognizing this kind of claim [wrongful life] on behalf of the child would require us to weigh the harms suffered by virtue of the child’s having been born with severe handicaps against “the utter void of nonexistence”; this is a calculation the courts are incapable of performing.

-So although parents of a special need child can bring a claim for wrongful birth, the child itself has no grounds in Nevada to bring a claim for wrongful life.8
+So although you can bring a claim for wrongful birth, your child has no grounds in Nevada to bring a claim for wrongful life.8

 Legal References